What is Take Profit?

 Similarly, if a trader goes short (enters a sell position), expecting prices to fall, they place a Take Profit order at a lower level than the entry price because they want to benefit from a fall.
 Let’s say this trader entered the market at the same price, 1.2980.
 In this case, they decide to place their Take Profit at 1.2880.
 If the Ask price hits the predefined Take Profit price, the position is closed and any profit is locked in.

-Take Profit (and/or Stop Loss) orders may be placed on Instant Execution accounts simultaneously when entering the market.
 On Market Execution accounts, you can specify a Take Profit or Stop Loss order when placing a pending order to enter the market.

 What are the benefits of Take Profit?

 By setting a Take Profit Order (T/P) on your trade you can:

 - Ensure a profit: If your order is successful, you’re guaranteed to make money on the trade.

 - Minimise risk: By exiting the trade as soon as it hits the target price, you can take advantage of quick rises while limiting your exposure to the market.